- - Free Crochet Pattern Alert! see below - -

 |Slip Slope Scarf (free pattern)|

-Pattern includes guidelines for
+Pattern includes guidelines for making a

-moebius-style infinity scarf.
+loop scarf & moebius-style infinity scarf.

-Not only that, in crochet, combining slip stitches and short rows is rare.
+In crochet, combining slip stitches and short rows is rare.
 When I do see crochet short rows, it's more often for "soakers" (diaper covers) in regular crochet, and for Tunisian crochet.

 The few short-rowed slip stitch designs I've found so far have been for hats--and I can see why!
 What a fabulous fabric for toasty hats that keep ears covered!